-Floating Market Lembang takes inspirations from the floating markets at Pattaya, Thailand and Banjarmasin, Borneo.
+Floating Market Lembang takes inspiration from the floating markets at Pattaya, Thailand, and Banjarmasin, Borneo.
 Perhaps not even roughly similar, but the market sure has its own quirk.
 Instead of a river, Floating Market Lembang stands on an artificial lake.

 The tenants at this market sell street snacks and drinks, as opposed to daily necessities at a typical market.
 The owner, a local businessman called Perry Tristianto, did take inspiration from the floating market at Banjarmasin.
 He managed to build one on a highland of Lembang, Bandung, West Java.

 Around 45 local businesses were selected to be the tenants.
 They occupy colorful boats that serve as their stall, docking on the edge of the lake.
-Floating Market Lembang is more of a food court on water than a market.
-Apart from binge tasting street food, there are plenty more to do.
+Floating Market Lembang is more of a food court on the water than a market.
+Apart from binge-tasting street food, there is plenty more to do.

-A garden and theme-park area provide fun pastime to burn calories after the previous food feasts.
+A garden and theme park area provide a fun pastime to burn calories after the previous food feasts.
 The place utilizes the artificial lake really well too.
 As there are a bunch of water activities visitors can do here.

-To shop here, they have local currencies – the floating market coins.
-They come in 2 denominations, 5k coins, and 10k coins.
-Exchange IDR 50,000 for a start at the ticket counter.
-It’s enough for a full belly until lunch time.
-Visitors can always buy later.
+First, to shop here, they have their own currencies – the floating market coins.
+In fact, it comes in 2 denominations, 5k coins, and 10k coins.
+Exchange Rp50.000 for a start at the ticket counter.
+It’s enough for a full belly until lunchtime.
+And don’t worry, visitors could always buy more later.

-Toasted banana “Pisang Sangkuriang” with cheese and chocolate sprinkle is the favorite choice for dessert.
-As for drinks, order a glass of Ronde Jahe.
-The warm ginger beverage would be perfect selection on a chilly day.
+Toasted banana “Pisang Sangkuriang” with cheese and chocolate sprinkles is the favorite choice for dessert.
+As for drinks, order a glass of Ronde jahe.
+The warm ginger beverage would be a perfect selection on a chilly day.

-Sit on one of the lake patios or even better, sit closer by the lake.
-Hundreds of fishes would swim expecting some share of food.
+Sit on one of the lake patios or even better, sit closer to the lake.
+Hundreds of fish would swim expecting some share of food.
 Don’t give them any as it would litter the lake – just let them watch in jealousy.

-Water train, water bikes, canoes, pick among these water rides at Floating Market Lembang.
-Try this for a fun: rent a water-bike, pedal to one of the boat food stalls.
+Water trains, water bikes, and canoes pick among these water rides at Floating Market Lembang.
+Try this for a fun: rent a water bike, and pedal to one of the boat food stalls.
 And buy a snack or a drink.
 Then proceed to enjoy the food while continue exploring the lake.
 It’s the right way to have a genuine floating market experience.

 The Rainbow Garden

 Floating Market Lembang itself has a breathtaking landscape.
 The typical Javanese highland.
-In Rainbow Garden situated in the higher part of the floating market, visitors can witness magnificent landscape 360-degree.
-There are colorful flowers and a glasshouse in the garden.
+In Rainbow Garden situated in the higher part of the floating market, visitors can witness the magnificent landscape 360°.
+There are colorful flowers and a glass house in the garden.
 The area serves as a quiet corner of the floating market.
-Spend some times here for a recharge.
+Spend some time here for a recharge.

 Kyotoku, The Japanese Corner

-It’s not Indonesia if a tourists attraction doesn’t come with a twist.
-The Japanese corner “Kyotoku” might seem out of place in the whole local food-market setting, but it’s fun regardless.
-Rent a kimono or a yukata at IDR 75k per hour and get a photo taken by a professional.
-Kyotoku also comes with a bamboo forest and a real size miniature of a traditional Japanese house.
+It’s not Indonesia if a tourist attraction doesn’t come with a twist.
+The Japanese corner “Kyotoku” might seem out of place in the whole local food market setting, but it’s fun regardless.
+Rent a kimono or a yukata at Rp75.000 per hour and get a photo taken by a professional.
+Kyotoku also comes with a bamboo forest and a real-size miniature of a traditional Japanese house.

 Floating Market Lembang Opening Hours

-Floating Market Bandung opens daily from 9 AM to 7 PM.
-On weekend, the market has longer operational hours, from 8 AM to 8 PM.
+Floating Market Bandung opens daily from 9 AM to 6 PM.
+On the weekend, the market has longer operational hours, from 8 AM to 7 PM.

 |Floating Market Lembang Opening Hours|